 Our mind actively generates plausible rearrangements of facts to justify drinking and in doing so reduce the dissonance.
 Whenever we try to manage our drinking our mind actively works against us and sabotages any attempt to either reduce what we drink or stop for a spell.
 Our mind actively encourages us to drink and it supports denial.
 While we attempt to avoid shame by telling other people things that make our drinking appear more acceptable our mind creates plausible reasons that encourage us to drink again: it creates facts for the “drinking is good” side of the argument.
 Drinking more at a time when drinking is causing us so much difficulty isn’t easy to justify, so there are only a limited number of ways to spin this positively and most alcoholics experience exactly the same arguments within their own minds:-

 “Poor me!”
-Self-pity completely corrodes any determination to not drink: “Poor me, poor me… pour me another drink!”
-If we start feeling sorry for ourselves, then we dwell on our problems and when we dwell on our problems then related issues are also brought to mind and soon our life appears to be nothing but problems.
+Self-pity corrodes our determination to not drink: “Poor me, poor me… pour me another drink!”
+If we start feeling sorry for ourselves, then we dwell on our problems and when we dwell on our problems then related issues are also brought to mind.
+Soon our life appears to be nothing but problems.
 When we feel sorry for ourselves we bring on distress and once we have become alcohol tolerant then distress is one of the most commonly activated and powerful drinking triggers that we have.
 We bring on intense cravings when we feel sorry for ourselves and we do this entirely within our own minds; no external stimulus is involved.

 “No-one will know” This justification is a complete misdirect.
 The “no-one will know” justification is not about alcohol, it is about shame.
-Our real problem is that alcohol is destroying our lives, whereas shame is about being seen to be drinking in ways that aren’t approved of.
+Our real problem is that alcohol is destroying our lives, whereas shame is about being seen to be drinking in ways that others don’t approve of.
 The idea is that if we drink and don’t get seen then we can avoid being shamed.
-This justification causes us to drink secretly, which allows us to drink more without accumulating shame in the short term.
-But it also deepens our addiction, and that shame attracts different burdens: lies, guilt and secrets.
-Drinking secretly does not avoid the problem; it just moves it to somewhere else.
+This justification causes us to drink secretly, which allows us to drink more without accumulating shame in the short term but it also deepens our addiction and adds more lies, guilt and secrets.
+Drinking secretly does not avoid the problem; it moves it to somewhere else.

 The last justification is also one of the most insidious: “A drink will make me feel better.”
 This one is the most challenging to deal with because it is completely true.
 Drinking will make us feel better in the short-term but makes the problem even more severe in the long term.